Nate Porcalla: 2018–Present: Star Hunt Academy, World Of Dance PH and debut with BGYO

 Porcalla was part of the original trainees of the Star Hunt Academy program, along with Akira Morishita, in 2018 and became part of "SHA Boys".
 He and his four co-members were trained for two years under Filipino and South Korean mentors from MU Doctor Academy; vocal coach Kitchy Molina; and dance coach Mickey Perz.
 Porcalla discovered his rapping skills inside the camp.
 They were officially announced in the pre-show of PBB Otso Big Night as Star Hunt trainees on 3 August 2019 and debuted as a member of BGYO on 29 January 2021.

 Artistry

 Porcalla have cited BTS, Exo, GOT7, Wanna One, Seventeen, NCT, WayV, Stray Kids, TXT, Treasure, and Big Bang as musical inspirations.
 In an interview with Myx Global, Porcalla have also cited Jabbawockeez as an influence, saying "the Jabbawockeez inspired me to get into music, and would even copy how they would dance".

 Impact and influence

 Porcalla was the youngest member of BGYO and was considered as one of the seasoned dancers of the group that made him called as the "Dance Machine" on stage.

 Personal life

-Porcalla's mom greatly influenced him on his interest in music and as an idol.
-He was used to being a fan of fashion brands and hypes like Rick Owens, Playboi Carti and Jordans.
+Porcalla's mother greatly influenced his interest in music and career as an idol.
+His personal fashion style include popular designers and brands such as Rick Owens, Playboi Carti and Air Jordans, as well as thrift store finds.